LuizGlomyer/homelab/docs/navidrome.md

 # Navidrome

 The container is configured to use Last.fm credentials.
-The generate the required keys, see the external integrations link below.
+To generate the required keys check the link below about external integrations.

 # Useful links